twitter/communitynotes/documentation/under-the-hood/note-requests.md

 ### Contributors seeing requests

 Contributors who have earned [Top Writer status](../contributing/top-contributors.md) will see that there are requests on a post, if there are enough requests.

-They can also see a timeline on posts with note requests in their [Community Notes tab](https://x.com/i/communitynotes).
+These contributors can also go to their [Community Notes tab](https://x.com/i/communitynotes) to see a feed on posts with note requests.

 During the note request pilot:
 - Requests will show on a post if the number of requests on the post is greater than or equal to MAX(5, number of views on post / 25000)